simonw/s3-credentials/help.md

 ```
 Usage: s3-credentials policy [OPTIONS] BUCKETS...

-  Generate JSON policy for one or more buckets
+  Output generated JSON policy for one or more buckets

+  Takes the same options as s3-credentials create

+  To output a read-only JSON policy for a bucket:

+      s3-credentials policy my-bucket --read-only

 Options:
   --read-only      Only allow reading from the bucket